Eucalyptus pauciflora subsp. niphophila

 In their natural habitat, they grow in woodland settings, 1300-1800 m above sea level in Victoria, Tasmania and New South Wales; forming the altitudinal limit of the tree line.
 Very few of the lowland forms still remain, following land clearance.

 The tree branches are flexible and bend under the loading of snow, which then shed rather than break.
 If cut down by cold weather or fire, E. pauciflora subsp. niphophila regenerates from epicormic shoots growing out from beneath the bark.
-It does not have a lignotuber (where the trunk meets the root plate).
+It also has a lignotuber (a woody doughnut like structure where the trunk meets the root plate), which will generate new growth if the tree is coppiced.

 Shoots 'n Leaves: Young shoots shiny and bright gold, sometimes with scarlet bits; later becoming glaucous.
 Juvenile foliage: french blue/grey, glaucous, ovate about 2.5-7.5cm long and 2-3.5cm wide.
 Adult foliage: shades of french blue/grey to olive green, becoming glossy.
 Sickle shaped or elliptical, 5-10 cm long and 1.2-3 cm wide, thick texture with parallel veins